Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/README.md

 - **[TOLS](Modules/Tools#margo--tools-tols)** is a one-stop-shop for tool customization and quality-of-life.
 It enables resource-tool charging, farming-tool customization, intelligent tool auto-selection, and even adds Radioactive tool upgrades, among other things.

-- **[TWX](Modules/Tweex#margo--tweex-twx)** is the final module, and serves as a repository for smaller tweaks and fixes to inconsistencies not large enough to merit a separate module. *Feel free to suggest new tweaks for this module.*
+- **[TWX](Modules/Tweex#margo--tweex-twx)** is the final module, and serves as a repository for smaller tweaks and fixes to inconsistencies not large enough to merit a separate module. *Feel free to suggest new tweaks for this module!*

 Please note that only the Professions and Tweex modules are enabled by default.